Security

 • Clearly define the parameters of the use of physical force in dealing with unruly or violent attendees or agitators.
 Ensure event security staff know what kind of incidents require police notification or involvement.

-• Establish a ‘Flow of Care’ document to guide the process of managing any incidents requiring medical attention.
+• Establish a ‘flow of care’ document to guide the process of managing any incidents requiring medical attention.

 • Hold a pre-event security briefing to ensure all parties understand the security measures and protocols in place.

-Security Personnel
+Security personnel

-• Determine the number of security personnel to hire based on the size and type of event, ensuring a proper ratio of security personnel to attendees.
+• Determine the number of security personnel to hire based on the size and type of your event, ensuring a proper ratio of security personnel to attendees.

 • Ensure your security personnel have a clear chain of command, with appropriate levels of experience and capability throughout the chain.